 Outstanding Middlesex County College Professors Receive Faculty Awards

-Two outstanding professors at Middlesex County College were recently honored: Maya Aloni, in the History and Social Science Department, was selected as the 2012 Faculty Scholar; and Claire Condie, of the Natural Sciences Department, received the 2012 Excellence in Teaching Award.
+Two outstanding professors at Middlesex County College were recently honored: Mathew Spano (Hillsborough), professor of English, was selected as the 2014 Faculty Scholar; and Donna Marie Gardner, of the Natural Sciences Department, received the 2014 Excellence in Teaching Award.

 Coincidentally, both are graduates of Middlesex County College.
 Dr. Spano received his Associates degree in 1988 and Dr. Gardner in 2000.